ragupappu/ragupappu.github.io/_posts/2015-03-12-dublintemp.md

         ungroup()
 {% endhighlight %}

-Sorting the average yearly temperatures gives an interesting result: 2014 was the warmest of the past 15 years!
+Sorting the average yearly temperatures yielded an interesting result: 2014 was the warmest of the past 15 years!
 In a [report](http://www.nasa.gov/press/2015/january/nasa-determines-2014-warmest-year-in-modern-record/) in January NASA and NOAA found that 2014 was the warmest year in modern record, and the above results for Dublin temperatures align with that finding.

 {% highlight text %}